Christopher Gattelli

-Christopher Gattelli is an American choreographer, performer and theatre director.
+Christopher Gattelli (born November 1, 1972) is an American choreographer, performer and theatre director.

 Early life and career

 Gattelli grew up in Bristol, Pennsylvania.
 He started dancing at the age of 8 and is a "Star Search" grand champion.
-As a performer, he appeared in How to Succeed in Business Without Really Trying (revival) and the role of Pouncival in Cats.
+In high school, after classes, e took dance classes at Alvin Ailey Dance half the day, As a performer, he appeared in How to Succeed in Business Without Really Trying (revival), Fosse, and Pouncival in Cats.